+- Safety-oriented projects

+- Reconstruction or renovation of transit buildings and structures

+- Rehabilitation or reconstruction of track structures, track, and trackbed in existing rights-of-way

+- Rehabilitation of transit vehicles

+- Bicycle and pedestrian facilities

 - Intersection channelization projects

 - Intersection signalization projects at individual intersections

 - Interchange reconfiguration projects

 - Changes in vertical and horizontal alignment

 - Truck size and weight inspection stations

 - Bus terminals and transfer points

 During discussions on this topic, FHWA staff also questioned whether certain projects that the MPO was including in its LRTP were considered regionally significant.
-FHWA staff noted that some of the projects that were included because they changed capacity may not be considered regionally significant in FHWA's definition (e.g., the New Boston Street Bridge replacement project in Woburn, which is classified as a minor arterial).
+FHWA staff noted that some of the projects that were included in Destination 2040 because they changed capacity may not be considered regionally significant in FHWA's definition (e.g., the New Boston Street Bridge replacement project in Woburn, which is classified as a minor arterial).
 All other projects listed in the current LRTP, excluding the New Boston Street Bridge, are classified as either interstate highways or principal arterial roadways.